 After taking the colonoscopy preparation, patients occasionally get abdominal cramping, nausea or vomiting.
-Rarely dizziness and fainting can occur and the risk of falling is increased.
-Very rarely patients can have palpitations or severe imbalance of body salts electrolytes.
+Rarely dizziness and fainting can occur.
+Very rarely patients can have palpitations or severe imbalance of body salts -electrolytes.
 In view of this, a responsible adult must be present in your home during the preparation.